sebastian-j-ibanez/fsync/README.md

-# folder-sync-protocol
+# fsync 🔄
-This is a p2p protocol designed for the folder-sync CLI tool.
+**fsync** is a CLI tool designed to sync files between devices.
+The protocol is entirely P2P, eliminating the need for a server or cloud instance.

+## Use Cases
+- Sync wallpapers between devices
+- Share video files without Google Drive/OneDrive

+## Disclaimer
+**fsync** is in early alpha.
+There is no gurantee on software quality or stability.
+Read the [LICENSE](LICENSE) for copyright and warranty details.